Winston Chow

 Chow's higher profile work at SWAN involved the organization's communication strategy confronting public allegations that Title I public school, PS184M, an elite Chinese-English dual language academy and SWAN's partner school, was misappropriating funds.
 The allegations attracted exclusive coverage by NY1 News and the New York Times.

 In collaboration with parents and supporters, Chow led a media campaign demanding an apology from NY1 News citing Education Reporter Lindsey Christ's use of, "False facts, outdated materials, misrepresentative parent views and misquoted letters."
 SWAN's news release on October 14, 2010, described Christ's reporting: "The injuries by Ms. Christ's fallacious report have unjustly damaged the reputation and funding prospects for both 184 and SWAN."

-In July 2011, outraged parents sued the Department of Education for the investigations citing harassment and racist intent due to the Chinese-orientation of the school's culture and population.

-In November 2011, City investigators from the Department of Education released a statement indicating, "there was no evidence to support allegations that the former principal, Ling Ling Chou, had misspent [funds]".

 Chow received his undergraduate degree from Columbia University and his graduate degree from the School of International and Public Affairs (SIPA) at Columbia University in the City of New York.

 From 1999-2002 Chow managed operations for CBGB & OMFUG, an historically celebrated punk rock venue at 315 Bowery in Downtown Manhattan, before its closure in 2006.
-The venue was owned by Hilly Kristal and was known as a forum which introduced artists such as The Ramones, Misfits, Television, the Patti Smith Group, Mink DeVille, The Dead Boys, The Dictators, The Fleshtones, The Voidoids, The Cramps, Blondie, The Shirts, and Talking Heads.
+The venue was owned by Hilly Kristal and was known as a forum which introduced artists such as The Ramones, Misfits, and Talking Heads.
 Chow has cited his experience at CBGB as, "an influence on my politics and worldview."